 August was drawing to a close with wet, muggy weather that sent the newboys of New York scurrying for shelter as soon as they'd sold their last pape.
 The streets were empty, with the majority of the city's residents preferring to languish indoors and wait out the storms.
 Not even the warm, cozy atmosphere of Irving Hall could entice them; Tricks was sent home early as not a single person had shown up for that evening's performance.

 Though she was just as disturbed by the headlines as Jack was, Tricks tried her best to ignore the stories and not let them interfere with her life.
 The trial was due to start the next day, but could take weeks.
 Since there was no actual confession from the man accused of the murder, just an allegation from a mob informant looking for a lesser sentence on a smaller crime, there was a chance that Connor Sullivan would remain firmly ensconced in jail.

 Determined to not let tomorrow's event disrupt her now-free evening, Tricks sauntered into the basement with a large grin on her face, calling dibs on the next one-on-one round of pool.
 Soon she was facing off against Skittery, as Mush and Race played cards at a nearby table.

 Tricks's rambunctious laughter filled the room as Skittery tried in vain to catch up to her on the pool table.
-When he oculdn't sink his own shots, he resorted to shooting at Tricks's billiards to make her shots harder.
-Tricks winked as she rolled across the table, planting one toe on the ground and sinking a particularly tricky shot to end the game.
+When he couldn't sink his own shots, he resorted to shooting at Tricks's billiards to make her shots harder.
+Tricks winked as she stretched across the table, placing one toe on the ground and sinking a particularly tricky shot to end the game.